droundy/recipes-site/index.md

 divide into 8 portions.
 Roll each portion flat and round.
 Cook in a large nonstick skillet on medium heat (7 or 8), for one minute on each side, or until slightly browned.

+## Mustard sauce

+- 1 onion

+- 1/2 cup heavy cream

+- 1 tablespoon dijon mustard

+Dice and saute the onion in butter.
+Mix with cream and mustard.
+Serve on meat of any sort.